21-ways/21-ways.github.io/ch0-03-quick-and-dirty.md

 some are talking about the industry or community around it.

 I had an epiphany a couple of years ago when trying to make sense of the elusive and circular nature of Bitcoin.
-At least one other person had a similar insight \[TODO Footnote/cite: \@deepvoid1981\]: Bitcoin is not only different things to different people, but it is many things at once, and we lack precise words to talk about it meaningfully.
+At least one other person[^deepvoid1981] had a similar insight: Bitcoin is not only different things to different people, but it is many things at once, and we lack precise words to talk about it meaningfully.
 To make matters worse, all the things that we call Bitcoin are interconnected in